-Something he’d been avoiding put a knot in his stomach: Isn’t that what he’d been doing — pretending from the moment he first laid eyes on Beth?
+Something he’d been avoiding made his heart race: Isn’t that what he’d been doing — pretending from the moment he first laid eyes on Beth?
 Pretending to be somebody he wasn’t and was probably never going to be?

 “Hell, by the time I’m 30,” he’d told her when they met, three Budweisers having disengaged his brain, “I’ll be running that damned joint I work at.”
 Instead of looking her in the eye, he’d been watching the whirling storm of jitterbugs through the haze of cigarette and cigar smoke.
 It was the annual dance at Brennan Beer Hall, where your age didn’t matter if you looked like an adult.
 The jitterbugs were animated by a red-jacketed, three-piece band and a reed-thin, long-sideburned crooner doing a painful slaughter of Elvis songs.